hsanson/chrome-pass/README.md

    credentials.
 For example the account 12-digit ID, or the account alias, or a combination of the account 12-digit ID and the IAM username.
-4. For IAM accounts edit the password GPG file using `pass edit ...` and add two key/value pairs:
+4. For IAM accounts edit the password GPG file using `pass edit ...` and add two key/value pairs anywhere after the password line:
    - `username=[IAM username]`
    - `account=[12 digit AWS account id or alias]`
+5. The chrome-pass extension will use the `username` to fill the username field, the `account` to fill the account id field, and the decrypted `password` to fill the password field.

 ### Custom input fields

-The chrome-pass extension looks for any key/value pairs in the pass gpg files and fills any input field with ID equal to the `key` with the corresponding `value`.
+The chrome-pass extension looks for any key/value pairs in the pass gpg files and fills any HTML input field with ID equal to the `key` with the corresponding `value`.

-In addition if the `value` is set to the following placeholder values they are
+In addition, if the `value` is set to the following special placeholder values, they are replaced with:
-replaced:

 - `pass__user`: Replaced with the `[Username]` extracted from the last part of the pass path.
 - `pass__password`: Replaced with the decrypted pass password.
 - `pass__otpauth`: Replaced with the pass-otp code if available.

+> [!NOTE]
+> The special placeholder keys have double underscore `__` characters.

 This allows chrome-pass to work with some non-standard login forms like the [Apple Id](https://appleid.apple.com/sign-in) login form.
 This login page lacks a form element and relies in javascript to work.
-Fortunatelly the username and password input fields have well defined IDs that we can set in the chrome-pass file to let it work:
+Fortunately, the username and password HTML input fields have well-defined IDs that we can set in the chrome-pass file to let it work:

 ```